WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 30. What is body-parser in Node.js?

 - Body-parser is a middleware that parses incoming request bodies in a middleware before handling it in Node.js applications.

+## 31. What is CORS in Node.js?

+- CORS stands for Cross Origin Resource Sharing, allowing restricted resources on a web page to be requested from another domain.